Standard Operating Procedures

 Outside coach supported sessions, the site is frequently used by rowing club members, enabling access to facilities such as the clubhouse and boat shed.
 Non-key holders using this opportunity to paddle must check with those on site when they intend to leave to avoid being locked out and their car locked in!
 A set of spare keys is held in the site safe in the clubhouse, enabling access to the boat shed and kayak store if locked.
 Please see a member of the committee for the safe combination.

-The Saltford Rowing Centre is a multi-club site that is frequently in use by other clubs and users. shower and changing room policy outlines the use of these facilities with this in mind.
+The Saltford Rowing Centre is a multi-club site that is frequently in use by other clubs and users.
+The Canoe Avon shower and changing room policy outlines the use of these facilities with this in mind.

 The clubhouse boasts a large comfortable communal area with kitchen.
 Members are welcome to use these facilities but must ensure they are clean and tidy after use.